Codecademy/docs/content/javascript/concepts/arrays/terms/valueOf/valueOf.md

 ---
-Title: ".valueOf()"
+Title: '.valueOf()'
-Description: "Returns a new array with all the items of the original array. "
+Description: 'Returns a new array with all the items of the original array. '
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Arrays"
+  - 'Arrays'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Returns a new array with all the items of the original array.

 ## Syntax